Alzheimer’s disease and vascular dementia are the first and second most common forms of dementia. What sets them apart?

 Vascular dementia

-Meanwhile, the symptoms of vascular dementia vary depending on which part of the brain is deprived of blood flow.
-These symptoms can include:
+Meanwhile, when a person has vascular dementia, their symptoms might show up more suddenly.
+The symptoms of vascular dementia vary depending on which part of the brain is deprived of blood flow.
+Sometimes, these symptoms come after a stroke or another health problem.

 While there are many biomarkers for Alzheimer’s disease, they don’t have perfect track records.
 Typically, Alzheimer’s disease is diagnosed through a combination of PET brain scans, spinal tap, and cognitive testing.
 PET brain scans and spinal taps are used to assess the levels of beta-amyloid and tau protein plaques.